Center for Advancing Teaching Excellence: Course Design

 All effective courses begin with a careful and intentional design process that structures content to promote student-centered engagement, critical thinking, and practical application of knowledge.
 For additional information about the course design process, coaching to integrate PBL in your courses, or help with any of the topics below please schedule a CATE consultation.

 In a project-based learning (PBL) classroom, students learn by actively engaging in authentic, real-world projects.
 Students gain deeper knowledge as they explore complex questions and challenges in the field, resulting in a final product or presentation that showcases their understanding.
-Soon, you will be able to click on each instructor to see their unique PBL approaches!
+Click on each instructor to see their unique PBL approaches!

 Katie Bradford headshot, woman with blonde hair and red lipstick, smiling facing forward in a blue jacket and print scarf